pirsch-analytics/docs/docs/advanced/domains-rollup.md

 # Additional Domains and Rollup Views

+Additional domains are required if you want to send statistics to multiple dashboards or create rollup views.

 ## Additional Domains

-Additional domains are required if you want to send statistics to multiple dashboards or create rollup views.
-A Pirsch dashboard will only accept traffic from its configured domain and identification code.
+A Pirsch dashboard will only accept traffic for its configured domain and identification code.
 If the origin is different, you can add an additional domain to accept requests.

 Below are the two use cases covered.
 It's also possible to combine the two and create rollup views while sending the statistics to multiple dashboards.